ARS Technica logo

 A summary of the key points of this story verified across multiple sources.

-• Susan Monarez was ousted as CDC Director on August 27, just weeks after her July 29 Senate confirmation, making her tenure the shortest in CDC history.
+• Susan Monarez was removed as CDC Director on August 27, weeks after her July 29 Senate confirmation, making her tenure the shortest in the agency's history.

 Written by AI using shared reports from